jaquilino/jaquilino.github.io/_posts/2023-01-09-vue-logging.markdown

 If your component doesn't use ```<script setup>```, there's no need to add it for logging.

-The ```vuejs3-logger``` module understands production building and automatically ignores calls to the debug method, so you don't have to warry about removing debug lines from your production build.
+The ```vuejs3-logger``` module understands production building and automatically ignores calls to the debug method, so you don't have to worry about removing debug lines from your production build.